The future face of language education

 “Immersive technology allows students to practice their language skills online, in an environment that provides them with space to make mistakes, without embarrassment, as many times as they want.”

-One of the big assets of virtual reality in language education is the opportunity to engage students in real-life contexts that draws on a plurality of media: images, sounds, and writing.
+One of the big assets of virtual reality in language education is the opportunity to engage students in real-life contexts that draws on a plurality of media: images, 3D scenes, video, sounds, and writing.

 A particularly promising example in this sense is language virtual tours, which allow the practicing of foreign languages in realistic virtual settings.
 These scenarios can be more or less exotic – ranging from interactions with locals in a European capital to real tours of world-famous cultural heritage sites.